orkhank/iris-dataset-with-streamlit/README.md

 5. Access the Streamlit web application using your EC2 instance's public IP or DNS and port 8501.

-You can access the deployed app at `51.20.44.211:8501`.
+You can access the deployed app [here](51.20.44.211:8501).
 The connection is without domain and HTTPS.